h-shreesha/cube-assignment/README.md

     - Used (` React.memo`, `useCallback`) to prevent unnecessary re-rendering.

     - For the left side sidebar, implemented Infinite Scrolling feature so that data keeps on loading as we scroll improving the initial load time.

+    - Implemented Lazy Loading to improve the initial loading time.